dundalek/firewrap/README.md

 1. Record trace
     - Log program behavior inside an isolated environment like a VM using strace.
-    - There is an initial [strace parsing](src/firewrap/tool/strace.clj) prototype.
 2. Map to abstractions composed out of presets
     - Using generated rules based on a trace as-is would make it unmanageable to have a confidence that sandbox is secure and does not contain extraneous rules.
+    - For example tools like [minijail](https://www.chromium.org/chromium-os/developer-library/guides/development/sandboxing/) and [Sydbox Pandora](https://git.sr.ht/~alip/syd/tree/main/item/pandora/README.md) also use tracing to help create profiles.
+	    However, the output can be overwhelming and some undesired access can be easily overlooked.
     - Composing the rules using higher-level presents makes it possible to reason about security of the sandbox.
+      There is an experimental [Trace helper tool](#trace-helper-tool) that explores the approach.
-3. Audit rules
+3. Audit rules (idea)
     - To make iteration and testing easier a tool could provide static analysis and report if rules are too tight or too loose.
 And only test the sandbox end-to-end by running it once static issues resolved.
     - Possible sandbox rules problems:
       - too tight - breaks program functionality